-CHITERITI ONTESSES SMENT OF LEARNING TASK 2 D 4.
-D A to A+ Meets all and exceeds some A- to B+ Meets all requirements B to B- Meets most requirements Criteria requirements wicets an requirements Weets most requirements For each of the criteria below, your annotation will be part of the assessment.
-You must clearly state why/how this point in the plan reflects the criteria's critical element within the design approach (reference UbD).
-Making your Annotations display a Annotations display a Annotations display some thinking visible: sophisticated and elegant competent understanding, if understanding of the role of Why are you doing understanding and analysis of the planning in lesson design but what you are doing? role of planning in lesson design. planning in lesson design. lacks analysis.
-Stage 1 - Lesson Rational Alberta Education Program ale: To what extent does the design am of Studies? focus on building understanding of targeted content based on an Alignment with Big Ideas and Enduring Understandings The lesson plan demonstrates a clear alignment with the overarching unit's general outcome and the enduring understanding is well-developed and deeply integrated throughout the plan.
+CHITERINI OKTISSES SMENT OF LEARNING TASK 2 D : D A+ to A Meets all and exceeds some A- to B+ Meets all requirements B to B- Criteria requirements Meets an requirements Meets most requirements For each of the criteria below, your annotation will be pa rt of the assessment Vou must cl early state why/how this point criteria's critical element within the Making your Annotations display a Annotations display a Annotations display some thinking visible: sophisticated and elegant competent understanding, if understanding of the role of Why are you doing understanding and analysis of the not analysis, of the role of planning in lesson design but what you are doing? role of planning in lesson design. planning in lesson design. lacks analysis.
+Stage 1 - Lesson Ration: Alberta Education Progra ale: To what extent does the design um of Studies? focus on building understanding of targeted content based on an Alignment with Big Ideas and Enduring Understandings The lesson plan demonstrates a clear alignment with the overarching unit's general outcome and the enduring understanding is well-developed and deeply integrated throughout the plan.
 The lesson plan shows alignment with the overarching unit's general outcome and the enduring understanding is evident, although some connections may require further development or clarification.
 The lesson plan exhibits limited alignment with the overarching unit's general outcome and the enduring understanding is inconsistently integrated, indicating a need for stronger connections and more explicit integration.
 Targeted Understanding: Clarity of Learning Goals and Specific Outcomes Specific learning outcome is clearly stated, aligned with a Program of Study (PoS) and reflects important knowledge, skills and attitudes along with the unit emphasis (NoS, ST, STS, STSE).
 Specific learning outcomes is generally clear and aligned with standards but may lack specificity in some areas.
 Specific learning outcomes is somewhat unclear or not fully aligned with standards, making it difficult to determine what students should know, understand, and be able to do.
 Framing of targeted understandings by essential questions The essential questions(s) foster genuine inquiry and critical thinking, deeply aligning with the targeted understanding.
 The question(s) effectively frame key concepts, encouraging students to explore complex relationships within the content and apply their understanding to new challenges.
 Essential question(s) demonstrate alignment with the targeted understanding, yet lack depth or clarity, and while they generally frame key concepts and encourage exploration, they do not consistently promote deep exploration or effectively prompt application to new challenges.
-Essential question(s) is somewhat aligned with the targeted understanding but potentially has limited effectiveness in fostering inquiry and critical thinking, providing limited framing of key concepts and fail to effectively encourage exploration or application to new challenges, Misconceptions Misconceptions are relevant and targeted within the lesson.
+Essential question(s) is somewhat aligned with the targeted understanding but potentially has limited effectiveness in fostering inquiry and critical thinking, providing limited framing of key concepts and fail to effectively encourage exploration or application to new challenges.
+Misconceptions Misconceptions are relevant and targeted within the lesson.
 Some misconceptions are identified and somewhat targeted.
-Some misconceptions are identified, but not targeted Stage 2 - Assessment Evidence: To what extent do the assessments provide fair, valid, reliable, and sufficient measures of the desired results?
-Balanced Assessment Balanced assessment is integral to the learning and woven into the fabric of teaching and learning.
+Some misconceptions are identified, but not targeted.
+Stage 2 - Assessment Ev desired results? ridence: To what extent do the asses ssments provide fair, valid, reliable, and sufficient measures of the Balanced Assessment Balanced assessment is integral to the learning and woven into the fabric of teaching and learning.
 Appropriate criterion-based scoring tools are used to evaluate student products and performances.
 Balanced assessment is used on a regular basis and is part of the teaching and learning.
 Some criterion-based scoring tools are used to evaluate student products and performances.
 Assessment is primarily summative with limited or irregular use of formative assessment to improve teaching and learning.